DevAmirul/p-router/README.md

 ### Route wildcard:

-You can use dynamic routes using asterisks.
+You can use dynamic routes using asterisks:

 ```php
 $router->get('admin/*', function () {